Quality Control Checklist for Apparel Product Sourcing

 • Compare the print and embroidery work with the approved samples (swatch)

-• If you found shade different between garments, look at approved shade band and compared that all shades are within the approved fabric shade bands
+• If you found shade differences between garments, look at the approved shade band and compare that all shades are within the approved fabric shade bands

 • Do a visual inspection for any kind of defects